-To earn the Master of Science in Psychology degree, students must complete 33 credit hours as outlined in the curriculum, with a minimum cumulative GPA of 3.0.
+To earn the Master of Science in Psychology degree, students must complete a minimum of 33 credit hours as outlined in the curriculum, with a minimum cumulative GPA of 3.0.
 Students must complete eight (8) required core courses and three elective courses that support their personal interests and career goals.